-- The actuarial valuation of the claims liability may vary in subsequent valuations.
-Key components of this are: - o Ultimate claim numbers - Building cost escalation - o Repair scope increase due to engineering and compliance requirements - o Enhanced foundation costs and the impact on build costs - EQC contributions to the repair of land damage and impact on foundation costs - o Collectability of reinsurance recoveries - Court judgements - The risk margin has been revised to 14% at 31 March 2016 reflecting the higher level of variability of the claims remaining to settle, and is subject to ongoing review by the Actuaries.
-The forecast is prepared on the basis that the risk margin remains at 14%. - The life of the earthquake reconstruction project is dependent upon the rate of completion of rebuilds and repairs.
-Should current build/repair forecasts not be met the timeframe of the project may increase which will impact on claims handling expenses and building cost escalation.
+- The Actuarial valuation of the claims liability may increase in subsequent valuations.
+Key components of this are: - o ultimate claim numbers impacted by claims transferring from EQC - building cost escalation - \circ $\,$ repair scope creep due to engineering and compliance requirements and customer expectations - \circ $\,$ enhanced foundation costs and the impact on build costs - EQC contributions to the repair of land damage and impact on foundation costs - The risk margin of 14% (increased from 10% from 31 March 2016), to provide a probability of sufficiency of 75% for the provision, is subject to ongoing review by the Actuaries and may be amended in response to changes in the risk profile of outstanding claims.